nvim-neorocks/rocks.nvim/README.md

 > [!WARNING]
 >
-> - Tree-sitter is an experimental feature of Neovim.
->   As is the case with nvim-treesitter,
->   please consider tree-sitter support in rocks.nvim experimental.
->
-> - **We are not affiliated with the nvim-treesitter maintainers.
+> **We are not affiliated with the nvim-treesitter maintainers.
 > If you are facing issues with tree-sitter support in rocks.nvim,
 > please don't bug them.**

 We're revolutionizing the way Neovim users and plugin developers interact with tree-sitter parsers.